A Guide to Seattle Beer and Breweries for FIFA World Cup Fans

 Rapid Ride – big red bus.

 Visitors to Seattle can navigate the city using the Rapid Ride, Link light rail, Metro buses, and the Seattle Center Monorail.
 To pay for your ride, use a credit/debit card or other contactless payment method.
-You should pay/tap before boarding the bus or train at the station kiosk.
+You should try to pay/tap before boarding the bus or train at the station kiosk.
 Look for the card reader.
+Many buses, especially Rapid Ride buses (shown above), have card readers near the doors.
 There is also an app: Transit GO Ticket app.

 A typical card reader at a bus stop.